Symplicity/antidote/Deployment.md

 ```
 environment:
+  - ANTIDOTE_API_KEY=  # Set a 256 bit string, this is for the encryption of the api
   - ANTIDOTE_DB_HOST=db   # point to db host
   - ANTIDOTE_DB_NAME=antidote  # Set to your Database Name
   - ANTIDOTE_DB_PASS=antidoteSecret  # Set to your database users password
   - ANTIDOTE_DB_PORT=3306  # Set to the port your going to use for mysql
   - ANTIDOTE_DB_USER=antidote  # Set to your database user
+  - ANTIDOTE_ROLE= # Set this to either web or worker.
+Depending on the Image
   - FDA_TOKEN=  # Set this to your OPEN FDA API KEY
+## Caching Settings
+  - ANTIDOTE_CACHE_DRIVER= # Set this to memcached if you want to use memcache.
+Otherwise don't declare it.
+  - MEMCACHED_HOST= # Set this to the Memcache server name
+  - MEMCACHED_PORT=11211 # Set to default port, change this if your not running memcached on the standard port.
+## Git Repo Settings
   - GITREPO_URL= # Set this your fork of Antidote by Symplicity or Use the Main Symplicity One
+  - GITREPO_BRANCH= # Set this to the git branch with the production build.
+Must contain a dist.zip file with vendor and dist in it
+## Rabbit MQ Settings for the Worker scripts
+  - RABBITMQ_NAME= # Set this to the name which you want webhook for codeship to notify nodes
+  - RABBITMQ_NODE= # Set this to the name of the rabbitmq server.
+  - RABBITMQ_PORT=5672 # default port for rabbitmq, change this if not using default.
+  - WEBHOOK_API_KEY= # Set a 256 Bit key for the webhook url for [arbeider](https://github.com/moos3/arbeider)
+  - WORKER_API_KEY= # Set a 256 bit key for the workers API key.
+Authenticates the rabbitmq messages.
+## Mailgun Settings for sending emails
   - MAILGUN_DOMAIN=  # Set this to your Mailgun Domain
   - MAILGUN_PASSWORD=   # Set this to your Password for Mailgun
   - MAILGUN_SECRET=   # Set this to your Mailgun Secret Key